 Contains a large number of operations specific to Poly/ML.
 See here for full information.

 RunCall contains various low-level operations for interface to the run-time system.
-RuntimeCalls contains symbolic definitions for entry points to the run-time system.
-These structures are intended only for use in the basis library itself and should not be used in user code unless absolutely necessary.
-It is very easy to use them in a way that will cause a crash or break the garbage-collector resulting in a failure at some point in the future.
+This structure is intended only for use in the basis library itself and should not be used in user code unless absolutely necessary.
+It is very easy to use these functions in a way that will cause a crash or break the garbage-collector resulting in a failure at some point in the future.

 Provides a way of handling Unix-style signals.
 On Windows this deals only with the interrupt signal, SIGINT.
 See here for full information.